Fresno

 The City of Fresno Department of Public Utilities is the municipal utility that provides the City of Fresno with drinking water services, wastewater treatment, and stormwater management.

-In 2019, PG&E reported 27.64 MMtherms of net natural gas savings at the meter, which represents 1.40% of its retail sales across the utility’s service territory.
-In 2019, PG&E spent $69,359,099 on energy efficiency, which equates to $16.19 per residential customer.
+In 2021, PG&E reported 1,845,567 MWh of net incremental electric savings at the meter.
+In 2021, PG&E reported 42.8 MMtherms of net natural gas savings at the meter.
 These savings and spending figures cover PG&E’s entire service jurisdiction, not just the City of Fresno.

 PG&E offers electric and natural gas efficiency incentives and technical assistance to residential and commercial/industrial customers.